Total And Marginal Utility

 Marginal utility is also related to the elasticity of demand.
 If demand is inelastic, then the quantity demanded drops off slowly as the price increases, indicating that the marginal utility of the product or service is high; with elastic demand, demand quantity drops off sharply, indicating a low marginal utility for the product, so the consumer is not willing to pay a higher price.

 Consumer choice is guided by preferences for specific products, budget constraints, prices, and the marginal utility of products.
 A budget constraint exists because the consumer only has so much money, so only so much can be spent; therefore, even among desirable things, a choice must be made.
 This choice will depend on the marginal utility of the product and its price.
-Because marginal utility declines with quantity, while the price does not vary, a consumer will tend to buy as much product until the marginal utility of the product falls below the marginal utility of other products that the consumer can buy.
+Because marginal utility declines with quantity, while the price does not vary, a consumer tends to buy as much product until the marginal utility of the product falls below the marginal utility of other products the consumer can buy.
 Hence, the consumer stops buying more of a product when the marginal utility of an additional amount is less than its price.
 In this way, the total utility of what the consumer can purchase within his budget is maximized.
 So the marginal utility of each type of product divided by its price will roughly equal the marginal utility of the other products that the consumer purchased divided by their prices.
-This is often referred to as the law of equal marginal utility per dollar, since dollars are spent for each good or service until the marginal utility of each good or service is equal.
+This is called the law of equal marginal utility per dollar, since dollars are spent for each good or service until the marginal utility of each good or service is equal.

 |Marginal Utility |